emmwilson/rocky_predictions/README.md

   - pngs for Slide.qmd
   - /spatial data: shapefiles for Rocky_map.qmd in
     - Rocky_lakes.shp: lakes in Exploits watershed
-    - Rocky_watershed.shp: watershed created GRASS watershed workflow
+    - Rocky_watershed.shp: watershed from Hydrobasin
     - Rocky _hydrorivers.shp: river vectors from HydroSHEDS clipped to watershed -/for webpage: pngs used in tutorial